 The Two-Year Program consists of the Professional Officer Course (POC), the last two years of the Four-Year Program.
-It is designed to provide greater flexibility to meet the needs of students desiring Air Force opportunities.
-The basic requirement is that students have two academic years remaining at either the undergraduate or graduate level or a combination of both.
-Since the processing procedure for admission into the Two-Year Program must be completed well in advance of intended enrollment, students interested in the program should apply in the Fall Semester preceding the academic year in which they intend to enter the program.
-Application should be made in writing or by a personal visit to the Professor of Aerospace Studies.
-Upon completion of the six-weeks paid summer field training course, students entering the Two-Year Program may petition for credit in Aerospace Studies 1011, 1021, 2011, and 2021.
+Acceptance into the Two-Year Program is based upon competitive standards, and students must be accepted by the Air Force prior to registration for classes.
+Since the processing for admission into the Two-Year Program must be completed well in advance of enrollment, students interested in the program should apply in the Fall Semester preceding the academic year in which they intend to enter the program.
+Application can be made in person or in writing to the Professor of Aerospace Studies.
+All students entering the Two-Year Program must first complete a paid six-weeks field training program.